elben/pencil/README.md

 # Pencil

 Pencil is a static site generator.
-Use it to generate your personal website!
-Pencil comes pre-loaded with goodies such as blogging, tagging, templating, and Markdown Sass/Scss support.
-Flexible enough to extend for your own needs.
+Use Pencil to build a personal website, a blog, and more.
+Pencil comes pre-loaded with goodies such as Markdown and Sass/Scss support, templating, blogging, and tagging.
+Designed with the Haskell beginner in mind, but flexible enough to extend for your own needs.

 The easiest way to get started is to read the tutorials at [elbenshira.com/pencil](http://elbenshira.com/pencil) and reference the [Haddock